 Not that they cannot get back to their old Black Metal rasps.
 There are some attempts in Stirn for example that kinda hold their water with a strong scent of late Geisterfels.

 The real hefty shift only happens when Menschmaschine (human machine) hits you over the head like a sledgehammer.
 In truth, it is one of those split-personality tracks, where the crew alternates the tone of voice for special effect.
 It’s got these confusing excursions into some sort of a Latino metal terrain, complete with thrash bursts and such.

-By and large, Drangsal does come across as rockier and more varied than Konvergenz ever aspired to.
+By and large, Drangsal does come across as rockier and more varied than the aforementioned Konvergenz ever aspired to.
 However, these jaunts to other lands of much metal really feel mightily disjointed and often don’t add any tangible value.
 And we bemoan this bizarre inclusion of non-native rhythms that really travel on the road to nowhere.

-Yet again, you can’t deny the allure the heavy, yet speedy beat a Granne delivers to your boombox, for instance.
+Yet again, you can’t deny the allure of the heavy, yet speedy beat a Granne delivers to your boombox, for instance.
 This one packs almost an atomic load of meaty punch, a truckload of fucking oomph that really knocked my hair back some and rumbled across my insides.
 It’s one of those holy-metal-cow moments.
 Only that the cow had it coming and now turns on a spit in hell.

 But nothing prepares you for the tsunami of sludge on 357.
 A downturned, Sabbath-esque battle beast that really got on my good side.
 If Black Sabbath were ever growling, which they ain’t.
 A truly heavy metal sound that knocks you into the dust and tramples all over you.